IBM/ansible-powervc/docs/source/playbooks.rst

 a managed node (host) to be managed with Ansible.

-A `playbooks directory`_ that contains a sample playbook is included in the **IBM Power Systems HMC collection**.
+A `playbooks directory`_ that contains a sample playbook is included in the **IBM PowerVC collection**.
 The sample playbook can be run with the ``ansible-playbook`` command with some modification to the **inventory**.

 You can find the playbook content that is included with the collection in the